hamza-al/discord-bot/README.md

-  urban    Shows definition of a word in the urban dictionary vault    Shows user's vault wpm      Quick built in typing speed tester
+  urban    Shows definition of a word in the urban dictionary vault    Shows user's vault wpm      Quick built in typing speed tester league   Retrieves information about any specified League of Legends champion wordle   Simulated a wordle help     Displays available commands.
    ```